qheilmann/CommandAPI-docs/docs/en/kotlin-dsl/usage.md

 Here you can see some interesting things:

 - You do not need to call the `.register()` method when using the DSL
-- You do not need to initialise any arguments
+- You do not need to initialize any arguments

 ::::